easedup/acv9/curriculum/maths/year-6.md

 ## Achievement Standards {#achievement-standards}

-In Year 6, learning in Mathematics builds on each student’s prior learning and experiences.
-Students engage in a range of approaches to learning and doing mathematics that develop their understanding of and fluency with concepts, procedures and processes by making connections, reasoning, problem-solving and practice.
-Proficiency in mathematics enables students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.

-Students further develop proficiency and positive dispositions towards mathematics and its use as they:

-*   expand the repertoire of numbers they work with to include rational numbers and the use of integers in practical contexts such as locating points in the 4 quadrants of a Cartesian plane
-*   extend their knowledge of factors and multiples to understand the properties of prime, composite and square numbers
-*   solve arithmetic problems involving all 4 operations with natural numbers of any size
-*   use mathematical modelling to solve practical problems, choosing models, representations and calculation strategies and justify solutions
-*   apply computational approaches to develop algorithms that use rules to generate numbers
-*   develop a range of written and digital means for representing objects and three-dimensional spaces in 2 dimensions
-*   apply their understanding of area and use multiplicative thinking to establish the formula for the areas of a rectangle
-*   begin to formally use deductive reasoning in spatial contexts involving lines and angles
-*   describe and compare probabilities numerically
-*   determine the mode and range and discuss the shape of distributions in their reports of findings from their statistical investigations
-*   observe and compare long-run frequencies in repeated chance experiments and simulations
+By the end of Year 6, students use integers to represent points on a number line and in the Cartesian plane.
+They solve problems using the properties of prime, composite and square numbers.
+Students order common fractions, giving reasons, and add and subtract fractions with related denominators.
+They use all 4 operations with decimals and connect decimal representations of measurements to the metric system.
+Students solve problems involving finding a fraction, decimal or percentage of a quantity and use estimation to find approximate solutions to problems involving rational numbers and percentages.
+They use mathematical modelling to solve financial and other practical problems involving percentages and rational numbers, formulating and solving the problem, and justifying choices.
+Students find unknown values in numerical equations involving combinations of arithmetic operations.
+They identify and explain rules used to create growing patterns.
+Students create and use algorithms to generate sets of numbers, using a rule.
+They interpret and use timetables.
+Students convert between common units of length, mass and capacity.
+They use the formula for the area of a rectangle and angle properties to solve problems.
+Students identify the parallel cross-section for right prisms.
+They create tessellating patterns using combinations of transformations.
+Students locate an ordered pair in any one of the 4 quadrants on the Cartesian plane.
+They compare distributions of discrete and continuous numerical and ordinal categorical data sets as part of their statistical investigations, using digital tools.
+Students critique arguments presented in the media based on statistics.
+They assign probabilities using common fractions, decimal and percentages.
+Students conduct simulations using digital tools, to generate and record the outcomes from many trials of a chance experiment.
+They compare observed frequencies to the expected frequencies of the outcomes of chance experiments.